Skip to main content

 15. Tracker issue versions review.
 Particularly:

 1. Fixed Version after integration - is the versions that the issue is patched for.
-(A rule here: "or stables or master").
+(A rule here: "or stables or main").

 2. Remove any Must fix for X.Y version once the issue is integrated.